Why Nepal keeps on failing ?

 Now please read part 2 for: How can Nepal prosper?

 This summary of this article is made possible through heavily borrowing and edits based on quotes from the book “Why Nations Fail” by Daron Acemoglu and James A. Robinson.
 The authors hold copyright to a lot of content in this article, therefore I cannot claim any right to this article.
-If you consider this stealing, I apologize in advance.
 I only do this because their words seem to do justice than mine.
-If you are copying content from here, please attribute the article to the names mentioned above properly.
+If you are copying content from this article, please attribute the article to the names mentioned above properly.